-The major figures he interviewed included China's Premier Deng Xiaoping, Ferdinand Marcos of the Philippines, the UK's Margaret Thatcher, the PLO's Yassir Arafat, CIA head William Colby, and of course, President Ronald Reagan.
+The major figures he interviewed included China's Premier Deng Xiaoping, Ferdinand Marcos of the Philippines, the UK's Margaret Thatcher, the PLO's Yasser Arafat, CIA head William Colby, and of course, President Ronald Reagan.

-In 1982 John Thomas moved to New York as the US editor of a major business magazine.
-As a member of the White House Press Corps he covered the early years of the Reagan administration.
+In 1982, John Thomas moved to New York as the U.S. editor of a major business magazine.
+As a member of the White House press corps, he covered the early years of the Reagan administration.

-In 1983 he was hired by a major investment bank to build a new division in international equities.
+A year later in 1983, he was hired by a major investment bank to build a new division in international equities.
 Later, he was promoted and transferred to London to head up the sales and trading of Japanese equity derivatives in Europe and the Middle East.

-In 1989 John Thomas was appointed a director of the Swiss Bank Corp responsible for its then vast portfolio of Japanese equity derivatives.
+Then in 1989, John Thomas was appointed a director of the Swiss Bank Corp responsible for its then vast portfolio of Japanese equity derivatives.

-A year later he left to set up the first ever dedicated international hedge fund, which became a top performer in the industry.
+A year later, he left to set up the first-ever dedicated international hedge fund which became a top performer in the industry.

-In 1999 John Thomas sold his hedge fund to concentrate on managing his personal investments.
-He focused on natural gas exploration and development in Texas and Colorado, as well as other commodities.
+In 1999, John Thomas sold his hedge fund to concentrate on managing his personal investments.
+He focused on natural gas exploration and development in Texas and Colorado as well as other commodities.